MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 ### Disabled functions

 When filtering is applied, the following functions are disabled or altered.
-- For backlogs, the add-a-backlog-item panel, stack ranking, and forecasting tools are disabled.
+- For backlogs, the add-a-backlog-item panel, reordering (stack ranking), and forecasting tools are disabled.
-- For backlogs set to Show Parents, the tree hierarchy is flattened.
+- For backlogs set to **Show Parents**, the tree hierarchy is flattened.

 ### Clear or dismiss filtering

 To clear and dismiss filtering, choose **Clear and dismiss filtering** :::image type="icon" source="../../media/icons/close-filter.png" border="false":::.

-Filters remain in place until you explicitly clear them.  by clicking **Clear filters**.
-When you refresh your Kanban board or sign in from another browser, filters remain set to your previous values.
+Filters remain in place until you explicitly clear them.
+When you refresh your backlog, board, or other tool, or sign in from another browser, filters remain set to your previous values.

-Once the board is filtered, you can click the filter icon to hide the drop downs and view the applied filters on the board.
-The filter icon also turns opaque to signify a filtered board.
+Once the board is filtered, you can choose the filter icon to hide the drop downs and view the applied filters on the board.
+The filter icon turns opaque to signify a filtered board.

-::: moniker-end
 <a id="text-filter"></a>

 ## Apply keyword and ID filters